STLabs/Articles/articles/TheComponentPattern.md

 The pattern asserts that an ideal system is composed as one hierarchy of components.

 ## What is a component?
-1. A component is any composable type that has inputs and outputs.
+1. A component is any composable type that has input and output, and a proccess. (note: a component's input and output may be expressed as multiple inputs/outputs, however for reasoning we consider the entire set of inputs and outputs as a whole.)
 2. Child components are inherently dependent on facts provided by it's input.
 3. Parent components are inherently interested in the facts provided by the output of it's children.
-4. Whether or not a component has state is irrelevant to the rest of the system.
+4. Whether or not a component has internal state is irrelevant to the rest of the system.
 What matters is the output.

  ![](../resources/images/Composition2.png)

+## Component Theory
 Components are composed of subcomponents as shown above.
-A component has input and output.
-In this sense a component is similar to a function.
-It takes input, some process happens, and it produces output.
-For example, the entire application is a component that takes it's initial state, and produces new state.
-State -> State the result is new state.
+A component receives input, some process happens, and it produces output at some point in time.
+An entire application is a component that takes it's initial state, and produces new state.

-If we reason about this, we can determine that any child component is inherently dependent on it's parents state or the component wouldn't be necessary in the system.
-All components in an application are a function of the same total state.
-Technically they are all functions of AppState -> NewAppState.
+If we reason about this further, we can determine that any subcomponent of the application is inherently dependent on the application state or the component wouldn't be necessary!
+In actuality, all components in an application are really a function of the same total state!
+They are all functions of AppState -> AppState.

 It would not make sense to write every component specific to the application it happens to be in.
-Therefore we make components that are concerned with only the specific state they require.
-We call this substate.
+Components are concerned with doing something specific and we want to re-use them.
+Therefore we make components that are concerned with only the specific state they are concerned with.
+But how do we bridge from the parent component's state to it's subcomponents state, and from the subcomponent's output, to the parent component's output?

-Because we know that a particular subcomponent plays some role in input and/or output of the entire application state, we need some way of bridging from the parent component to it's subcomponents.

-Every subcomponent's input is therefore a mapping of it's parent's state.
+Every subcomponent's input is a simply a mapping of it's parent's state.
 And every subcomponent's output is a reduction of the previous state, with it's output.

 Although not all components require input or have output.
-When they do, it is the parent context that is inherently interested them.
+When they do, it is in the context of it's parent that that makes their use interesting to the system.

+Keep in mind, this is all theory behind the component pattern.
+It can be expressed in a flexible way.

 ---